Regeneron to Acquire Checkmate Pharmaceuticals and Its Investigational Immune Activator for Potential Use in Multiple Tumor Types

 Vidutolimod is currently being studied in combination with other agents for melanoma, non-melanoma skin cancers, and head and neck cancer

-TARRYTOWN, N.Y. and CAMBRIDGE, Mass., April 19, 2022 (GLOBE NEWSWIRE) -- Regeneron Pharmaceuticals, Inc. ( REGN) and Checkmate Pharmaceuticals, Inc. ( CMPI) a clinical stage biopharmaceutical company focused on proprietary technology to harness the power of the immune system to combat cancer, today announced a definitive agreement for the acquisition of Checkmate by Regeneron at an all-cash price of $10.50 per share of Checkmate common stock.
+TARRYTOWN, N.Y. and CAMBRIDGE, Mass., April 19, 2022 /PRNewswire/ -- Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) and Checkmate Pharmaceuticals, Inc. (NASDAQ: CMPI), a clinical stage biopharmaceutical company focused on proprietary technology to harness the power of the immune system to combat cancer, today announced a definitive agreement for the acquisition of Checkmate by Regeneron at an all-cash price of $10.50 per share of Checkmate common stock.
 The proposed acquisition values Checkmate at a total equity value of approximately $250 million.

 Checkmate's lead investigational candidate is vidutolimod, an advanced generation CpG-A oligodeoxynucleotide Toll-like receptor 9 (TLR9) agonist delivered in a virus-like particle.